NorthernMan54/node-red-contrib-homebridge-automation/README.md

 ![Homebridge Nodes](docs/Homebridge%20Nodes.png)

-This create's two separate node's in Node-Red, the first node "hap event" listens for changes to an accessory (ie on/off) and sends a message into Node-Red containing the updated accessory status.
-The second node "hap control" allows you to control a homebridge accessory.
+This create's two separate node's in Node-Red, the first node "hb event" listens for changes to an accessory (ie on/off) and sends a message into Node-Red containing the updated accessory status.
+The second node "hb control" allows you to control a homebridge accessory.
 Each node is tied to an individual characteristic of an accessory (ie on/off or brightness).
 Using a dimmable light bulb as an example, you would configure two nodes for it.
 The first for On/Off and the second for brightness.

 ![Homebridge Nodes](docs/HAP%20Event%20Nodes.png)